Skin cancer detection

 A project combines all of the steps in solving a problem, from pre-processing of datasets to model building, evaluation, and deployment.
 Using projects makes it easy to collaborate with others.

 Add the dataset

 Please note that by working with this dataset, you accept the author’s license in the Dataset licenses section of the Knowledge center.

-You don’t need to change anything in the Datasets view so just go ahead and click Save version and then Use in new experiment.
+You don’t need to change anything so just go ahead and click Save version and then Use in new experiment.

 Create a model for image segmentation

 In the Experiment wizard make sure the new dataset is selected in the Define dataset tab.